moxiegirl/docs.docker.com/README.md

         GITHUB_USERNAME=SvenDowideit
         S3HOSTNAME=sven.s3-website-us-east-1.amazonaws.com
         CHECKURL=http://sven.s3-website-us-east-1.amazonaws.com
-        RELEASE_LATEST=1

-6. Clean any old images from previous passes.

-        $ make clean

-7. Build the necessary images used by the system.

-        $ make build-images
+        #RELEASE_LATEST=1

 8. Run the server locally to test and review your changes.

-        $ make serve
+        $ make docs

-9. Release to the subfolder (created if it doesn't exist).
+9. Publish verioned html to s3 (created if it doesn't exist).

         $ make release

+	This command will publish only to a subdirectory with the same name as what is set in the `VERSION` file.

 9a.
 Re-set the s3 redirects